 - Compliance challenges.
 The need to maintain strict regulatory compliance and proper governance of core HR data is complicated by the number of disparate systems holding this information.
 Worse still, non-compliance can be costly financially and reputationally.

 The best way to make your HR organization more efficient is to relentlessly hunt down inefficient processes and resolve them with a fresh approach to application development.

 - Look for the telltale signs of inefficiency.
 There are plenty of red flags to alert you to inefficiency.
 Slow, tedious, and error-prone, manual processes are the enemy of HR efficiency.
 Worse still are those requiring spreadsheets or paper.
 Does your HR team routinely complain about a lack of organization?
 Do they wade through piles of paperwork or raw digital data to accomplish everyday tasks?
 Difficult-to-find data is a big time waster, not to mention a source of employee frustration.
 Finally, there’s “process drift,” which happens when the organization’s processes continue long past their relevance.

 - Gather consensus — and ideas.
 The people in the best position to find better ways to work are the ones who have to do the work in the first place.
 Make sure that your HR team is involved in the process of finding solutions and streamlining processes, as well as the software development process.
-Active and close collaboration between departments and IT is not only possible with a modern application development platform, it is highly recommended.

 - Tailor technology to the need.
 Off-the-shelf HR applications, whether all-encompassing enterprise-grade HCM solutions or point solutions that solve for one or two functions, are designed to work for any organization.
 For that reason, they’re often rigid, hard to customize, and they rarely provide an ideal user experience.
 HR organizations need custom applications that create a single, easy-to-use interface while integrating with the multiple systems of record required by modern businesses.
 But that presents its own challenges.